atouloupis/Masternodes/Welcome file.md

 > 	- Install wallet
 > 	- Create cold masternode
 > 	- Generate privkey
+>   - Display wallet pub key address
-> 	- Wait for collateral and generate TxID
+> 	- Wait for collateral and TxID
 > 	- Update conf and synchronize with the hot masternode
 > 	- Automatic reward convertion to BTC (nice to have)
 >   - Performance report (nice to have)